Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Magic trapping frequencies near , = 0 rotational resonances

-For rotational states $J,M$ of the ${v=0}$ ground-state of NaRb, the calculation of the sum over intermediate, excited states that appears in the evaluation of $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$ can be simplified.
+For rotational states $J,M$ of the ${v=0}$ X$^1\Sigma^+$ ground-state of NaRb, the calculation of the sum over intermediate, excited states that appears in the evaluation of $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$ can be simplified.
 The relevant laser frequencies are {\it nearly resonant} with rovibrational levels near the minimum of the b$^3\Pi_{0^+}$ potential.
 Consequently, we separate $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$ into two contributions.
-The first contribution is due to these near-resonant transitions.
-We will use the rovibrational levels of this potential as well as corresponding vibrationally averaged transition dipole moments to construct the contribution to $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$.
+As a first contribution we will use the corresponding vibrationally averaged transition dipole moments to construct this contribution to $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$.
 A second contribution to $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$ is due to {\it off-resonant} transitions to other electronic states.
-They are computed within a quasi-static approximation where so-called parallel and perpendicular polarizabilities $\alpha_{\parallel}(\nu,R)$ and $\alpha_{\perp}(\nu,R)$, corresponding to laser polarizations parallel and perpendicular relative to the body-fixed internuclear axis, respectively, are computed as functions of laser frequency and atom-atom separation $R$ near the equilibrium separation $R_{\rm e}$ of the X$^1\Sigma^+$ state using the linear response theory formulation within software package Q-Chem \cite{Q-Chem}.
-Q-Chem computes electronic states within a non-relativistic description of the electrons.
+They are computed within a quasi-static approximation, where so-called parallel and perpendicular polarizabilities $\alpha_{\parallel}(\nu,R)$ and $\alpha_{\perp}(\nu,R)$, corresponding to laser polarizations parallel and perpendicular to the body-fixed internuclear axis, respectively, are computed as functions of laser frequency $\nu$ and atom-atom separation $R$ near the equilibrium separation $R_{\rm e}$ of the X$^1\Sigma^+$ state using the linear response theory formulation within software package Q-Chem \cite{Q-Chem}.
+Q-Chem computes electronic states based on a non-relativistic description of the electrons.
 In practice, we realize that these two quasi-static polarizabilities are to good approximation independent of $R$ over the radial width of the ${v=0}$ vibrational level of the X$^1\Sigma^+$ state.
 We thus only compute $\alpha_{\parallel}(\nu,R)$ and $\alpha_{\perp}(\nu,R)$ at $R=R_{\rm e}$ and drop argument $R$ for the remainder of this article.

 The two quasi-static polarizabilities of the X$^1\Sigma^+$ state have been obtained with a non-relativistic configuration-interaction electronic-structure calculation using an all-electron basis set for Na.
 Single and double excitations were allowed from these basis functions.
 An effective core potential describes the 28 inner electrons of Rb.
 Single and double excitations were allowed for the remaining electrons of Rb.